 An important consideration of the Central Division Senior Program is ensuring the evaluation is consistent from year to year and from region to region.
-The division will maintain a team of Senior Program Evaluators who are qualified as Senior Quality Assurance staff members.
+The division has will maintain a team of individuals Senior Program Evaluators who are gualified as Senior Quality Assurance staff members. versed in the Senior program and are they are powerful resources to utilize as both "information gathers" and "information providers".
 Qualifications to become a Senior Program Quality Assurance staff member are as follows (must have all four qualifications);